ManuFoscarini/ManuFoscarini/README.md

-# Hi there, I'm Manu 👋
+# Hi there, I'm Manu! 👋

 Software engineer with experience in C, C ++, Python and Java.
 With interest in working in game development.